copperdogma/ai-feed-consolidator9/docs/stories/story-003-rss-feed-integration.md

   - Processing happens automatically in the background
   - Users see real-time feedback on the validation/discovery process
   - Simplified interface with single-step submission once fields are populated

+## Technical Enhancements
+- Setup Vitest as the testing framework for improved ESM module support and faster test execution
+- Implemented custom mock utilities to simplify test setup